-The BMA Information Fund - Applications are now open!
+The BMA Information Fund - Applications are now closed!

 The British Medical Association works in partnership with Health Books International to provide books, medical equipment and knowledge resources that are tailored to the specific education and training needs of health workers operating in low-resource settings.

 The COVID-19 pandemic has had far-reaching consequences for health systems, and essential health services remain severely disrupted in 90% of countries.
 Among these are treatment services for HIV, hepatitis and tuberculosis; non-communicable diseases such as hypertension, diabetes and cancer; malnutrition; as well as critical preventive services like family planning and immunisation.
 The Information Fund aims to provide support to organisations working to restore disrupted services and communities adversely affected by health inequality during the pandemic.
 We will continue to prioritise applicants working to mitigate the ongoing impact of COVID-19 in their communities, whether through education to prevent transmission, direct care or all-important efforts to increase equitable vaccine coverage.